3X Your Follower Count

 The Instagram Money Calculator allows you to calculate your estimated earnings from your Instagram account if you believe you are an influencer, based on your engagement and number of followers.
-Below are some stats relating to engagement on Instagram, followed by the Instagram Post Estimator.
+Below are some stats relating to engagement on Instagram, followed by the Instagram Influencer Earnings Calculator.

 Compared to other social media channels, Instagram accounts have relatively high interaction levels.
 For instance, the average Facebook or Twitter user has an engagement rate of only 0.5 - 1.0%.
 The average Instagram account, though, has an engagement rate of 3%.
 Any engagement rate above that, combined with a high number of followers, suggests that you are an influencer amongst your peers.
 Our Instagram Earnings Estimator takes these factors into account.
 We look at the average engagement rates of your last 12 Instagram posts (engagement being likes and comments on your posts).
 Example: If your engagement rate is less than 8% and you have less than 1000 followers, you can expect to receive less payment from brands than those influencers who exceed the average engagement rates on their posts.
 Also see the average engagement rates by amount of followers in the above graph.